modeset/-deprecated-utensils/WIP.md

 - Should events have more of a namespace to avoid collisions?
 - Try and lazy load more of the lookups and cache where possible
 - Mobilize (templates, styles, js, etc..)
+- Need to figure out a way for the Directional tests to be more stable when there are other failures

 ## Repository
 - Standardize file naming structure